 This week on Keeping Up With The Penguins, I reviewed the granddady of modern erotica, Lady Chatterley’s Lover.
-I was (very) disappointed to report that it wasn’t anywhere near as dirty as it promised on the label.
+I was (very) disappointed to report that it wasn’t anywhere near as dirty as promised.
 As I’ve said before, I’m a huge fan of literary smut.
 I think its poor reputation is a travesty, and I’ve never understood why books about violence are held in such high regard while books about sexuality are relegated to the status of gutter trash.
 I have way more fun tallying up how many euphemisms an author can find for “penis” and “vagina” than I do reading about white men shooting each other with big guns.

 So, rather than rehashing the disappointments of Lady C, I want to celebrate literary smut by giving you some decent alternatives: here’s a list of books that are sexier than Lady Chatterley’s Lover (and who knows, you might pick up some sexting tips to impress your next conquest).

 The Bride Stripped Bare – Anonymous (Nikki Gemmell)

 The Bride Stripped Bare was one of the first dirty books that I ever got my hands on.
 I borrowed it from a friend, and read it in shameful secret.
 It was originally published anonymously in 2003, but Australian author Nikki Gemmell was quickly outed as the lady behind it.
 It was actually the best-selling book by an Australian author that year.
 The story is told through the diary of a young wife, sexually frustrated by the boredom of marital obligation.
 She takes on a secret life, full of fellatio and other frisky exploits, including one particularly torrid hotel-room encounter with a group of taxi drivers.
 This one’s great for beginners, but aimed squarely at the ladies.

 Fanny Hill: or Memoirs of a Woman of Pleasure (John Cleland)